dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 ## Development

-In a development environment, the default branch (usually named `main`) is a protected branch in your connected repositories.
-This means you can directly edit, format, or lint files and execute dbt commands in your protected default git branch.
-Since the dbt Cloud IDE prevents commits to the protected branch, when you're ready, you can commit those changes to a new branch.
+In a development environment, the default branch (usually named `main`) is protected in your connected repositories.
+You can directly edit, format, or lint files and execute dbt commands in your protected default git branch.
+Since the dbt Cloud IDE prevents commits to the protected branch, you can commit those changes to a new branch when you're ready.

 Specifying a **Custom branch** overrides the default behavior.
 It makes the custom branch a protected branch and enables you to create new development branches from it.
 This also means you can directly edit, format, or lint files and execute dbt commands in your custom branch.
 When ready, you can commit those changes to a new branch.